 - Place foam insulation or a scrap board on the underside for support

-It is better to use marine-grade plywood for wet environments because it has waterproof glue between the layers.
+Using marine-grade plywood for garage walls in wet environments is better because it has waterproof glue between the layers.

 Knots and Voids

-Knots and voids in low-grade plywood make the board weak and can jeopardize the structural integrity of the wall or ceiling.
+Knots and voids in low-grade plywood weaken the board and can jeopardize the structural integrity of the wall or ceiling.
 Consider buying the high-grade type to avoid these issues.